shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Installing-Tomcat9-On-Ubuntu-18.04.md

 Save and close the file when done.

-## Step 7 - Granting Remote Access To "Manager App"
+## Step 7 - Granting Access To "Manager App"

-After adding an admin user and password in Step 7 you are set to configure access to the Manager application from the server where Tomcat is installed or from a remote location.
+After adding an admin user and password in Step 7 you are set to configure access to the Manager application from the server where Tomcat is installed.

 First open the configuration file for the Manager application.